How to Pick Between Term vs Whole Life Insurance

 The main benefit of term life insurance is its simplicity.
 Term policies are usually easier to understand – you’re covered for a set number of years, then the policy expires.
 You need to renew the policy if you want protection beyond the term.

 Term policy costs are also more affordable and predictable.
 Your premiums are guaranteed to stay the same for the entire term.
-A term policy is also very flexible because you can either renew it with another term policy or convert it into a whole-life one.
+A term policy is also very flexible because you can either renew it with another term policy or convert it into a permanent policy during the term (before it expires), depending on your insurer.

 Cons of Term Life Insurance